thedesp/tclac/README.md

 # 🌀 TCL Air Conditioner Integration for Home Assistant (via ESPhome)

-TCL air confitioner model with wifi feature usually comes with wifi module that looks like a USB dongle.
+TCL air conditioner model with wifi feature usually comes with wifi module that looks like a USB dongle.
 However, TCL only use standard USB-A connector but change the pinouts to control the AC unit via UART and thus some modifications are needed to connect ESP32 module to the AC unit.

 > Original project repo at https://github.com/I-am-nightingale/tclac